 A GE code becomes more serious when:

-• the same code returns every cycle
+- the same code returns every cycle

-• the washer will not fill, drain, spin, or lock correctly
+- the washer will not fill, drain, spin, or lock correctly

-• a reset does not help
+- a power cycle does not help

-• you suspect a pump, sensor, latch, or control problem
+- you suspect a pump, sensor, latch, or control problem

 Why Model Differences Matter